 For $179.99, you are giving up some things like built-in GPS and NFC payments.
 However, you do get push notifications and access to Garmin’s entire fitness tracking platform.
 There are some more jewelry-like trackers — Bellabeat’s lineup or the Fitbit Luxe come to mind — but the Vivosport Move’s design is a lot sturdier for active lifestyles.

 If you have a Samsung phone, this is going to be the best full-featured smartwatch for fitness tracking.
-Not only is this the only Wear OS 3 smartwatch available right now, but Samsung’s genuinely put more effort into the Galaxy Watch’s health offerings.
-It recently beefed up sleep tracking, and the $249.99 Galaxy Watch 4’s new 3-in-1 sensor also enables body composition analysis.
+It’s no longer the only Wear OS 3 watch available right now, but Samsung has made more improvements to its wearable health features, especially sleep tracking.
+The $279.99 Galaxy Watch 5 also has its predecessor’s 3-in-1 sensor, which enables body composition analysis.
 That’s a unique feature that no other smartwatch at the moment is capable of.
-You can also access workout videos from the Samsung Health app — though the production value isn’t as good as Fitness Plus or Peloton.
+You can also access workout videos from the Samsung Health app — though the production values aren’t as good as Fitness Plus or Peloton.

 Best fitness smartwatch for Android

 Google’s first in-house smartwatch has a beautiful domed display and native Fitbit integration for health tracking.
 It comes with six months of Fitbit Premium and three months of YouTube Music.

 Sizes: 41mm / Weight: 36g / Battery life: up to 40-50 hours / Display type: always-on OLED / GPS: Built-in GPS, plus GLONASS, Galileo, Beidou / Connectivity: LTE (optional), Bluetooth, Wi-Fi / Water resistance: 5ATM / Music storage: 32GB